gutentag2012/form-signals/docs/guide/array-fields.md

 })
 ```

+## Array Field Specific Options

+When working with array fields, there are two important options that can be set:

+- `removeValueOnUnmount`: If the field is unmounted, should the form remove the value from the array?
+- `resetValueToDefaultOnUnmount`: If the field is unmounted, should the form reset the value to the default value?

+By default, unmounting a field does not affect the form values implicitly.
+These options provide a way to add this implicit behavior if needed.

 ## Helper Functions

 Since every new entry to an array has to be converted to the special signal syntax,